vanesterik/mads-telemarketing-assigment/reports/20250629-kve-reflection-report-en.md

 What I've learned most is the importance of physical structure in the writing process.
 By visually breaking down the topic, I gained more control over the content and the cohesion between different parts.
 Additionally, I realized that perfection doesn't need to be achieved all at once.
 By approaching writing as an iterative process, the quality of the text improves with each revision.

 Next time, I would start with this approach a little earlier.
-That way, I might be able to incorporate insights from the structuring phase into the research project itself, rather than just in the reporting.
+That way, I might be able to incorporate insights from the structuring phase into the research project itself, rather than just in the report.
 The method I applied is versatile and certainly applicable in other situations where longer texts or reports need to be written.